tedneward/Research/content/languages/esoteric/index.md

 * There's some languages--hard to tell if they're serious or not--at [p-and-q.com](http://p-nand-q.com/programming/languages/index.html).
 * There's a whole host more of them [here](https://catseye.tc/article/Languages.md), along with [formats](https://catseye.tc/article/Formats.md) and [automatons](https://catseye.tc/article/Automata.md), the distinction between which is not always clear

+Some ideas I have for esoteric languages:

+* A language built around the synonyms and antonyms of "other", so we can call it that "Other" programming language.
+* What about a D&D/TTRPG programming language?
+* Language built around the concepts of collectible card games (Magic, Pokemon, Yu-Gi-Oh); I really like the YuGiOh idea of "But I have a trap card!" that deals with exceptions.
+Maybe cards are blocks?
+Oh, I kinda want to see a program be a deck, and all of the blocks are cards that interrupt and form a stack and oh my Jesus this could work.